wcampbellgalaxy/solana-metrics-mcp-server/README.md

   - `dashboard_name`: Name for the generated dashboard

 ### 4. `search_rust_code`
-Searches for metric definitions in the Tachyon Solana Rust codebase.
+Searches for metric definitions in the Solana Rust codebase.
 - Parameters:
   - `metric_name`: Name of the metric to search for